 Originated by Masters and Johnson, as imminent ejaculation approaches, the penis is withdrawn and the head of the penis is squeezed until the feeling of ejaculation passes, after which intercourse is resumed.
 Although effective, it requires sexual interruption, is cumbersome and demands a very cooperative partner.

 There are several selective serotonin reuptake inhibitor medications, known as SSRIs, that doctors can prescribe for severe cases of premature ejaculation.
 Numerous studies have also shown that supplements containing some of the following: L-citrulline, panax ginseng, dong quai, and hypericum perforatum, commonly called "St. John’s Wort," can be effective in helping to prevent premature ejaculation.
-You can find our highest-rated supplements for PE on our sexual health supplements collection page.
+You can find our supplements for premature ejaculation in our sexual health supplements department.

 Since premature ejaculation can have psychological origins, talking to a sexual therapist can be an excellent approach.
 Remember guys, there is nothing wrong with talking about our sexual health - in fact, we should do more of it!